jimacoff/OFN-User-Guide---Master/basic-features/package-types.md

 {% endtab %}
 {% endtabs %}

-If you only want a profile on the OFN, once you've created your account, confirmed your email, and selected a profile-only package, your profile will be live on OFN and you're finished.
+If you only want a profile on the Abukem, once you've created your account, confirmed your email, and selected a profile-only package, your profile will be live on Abukem and you're finished.

 If you want to change or add any details to your profile, continue to [Enterprise Settings](../advanced-features/your-profile/), if not, you're all done.